DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 #### Principal

 When using the __peer-auth__ policy and mutual TLS, the service mesh extracts the identity from __peer-auth__ into __source.principal__ .
-Likewise, when you use the __request authentication__ strategy, the service mesh will assign the identity in the JWT to __request.auth.principal__ .
+Likewise, when you use the __request authentication__ policy, the service mesh will assign the identity in the JWT to __request.auth.principal__ .
 Use these principals to set authorization policies and as output from telemetry.

 ### Update authentication policy